dreimer7/BasketballFinalProject/README.md

 This project analyzes how well an NBA player’s first two seasons predict their long-term financial value.
 Using statistical modeling and scraped salary data, the project examines which early-career performance metrics are most associated with reaching a “star-level” contract.

 ## 🔢 Table of Contents
+1. How to Run
-1. Research Question
+2. Research Question
-2. Data Sources
+3. Data Sources
-3. How to Run
 4. Definitions
+5. Model Performance
-5. Key Finding
+6. Key Finding
-6. Contact

-## ❓ Research Question
-Which early-career performance factors lead to a star-level contract during a player’s career?

-## 📊 Data Sources
-- Player statistics sourced from Basketball-Reference
-- Salary data scraped from team-season pages (1991–2024)
-- Player statistics scraped using Gabriel Pastorello's [BRScraper](https://github.com/GabrielPastorello/BRScraper)

 ## ▶️ How to Run